learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

-So the mode value is much lower than our mean and median calculated earlier.
+So, the mode value is much lower than our mean and median calculated earlier.
 What do you make of this?
 The answer to that could be subjective and depends on the problem. i.e. if your problem is to identify sizes for garments that would sell the most, you cannot disregard mode.
 However, if you want to get an idea about the general or typical height of individuals, you can probably still do that with the median and the average.

 To get an even clearer picture, we know we need to see how much the values deviate from the central values we have identified.
 We have seen variance and standard deviation before as measures of such dispersion.
 Let's have a go at these to strengthen our understanding of this data.